NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Quick Stow (Ratfolk).md

 * * *

-You are adept at quickly moving items into your cheek pouches.
-You [[Actions/Interact|Interact]] to store one held item in your cheek pouches (provided it fits).
+You Interact to store one item you're holding in your cheek pouches (provided it fits).

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*